adoptatree/adoptatree/README.md

 # adoptatree
 Adopt a Tree is an open source app for facilitating planting and maintaining trees.
-The first phase will be to implement the app for the City of San Francisco.
+The first phase will be to implement the app for the San Francisco.

 ## Call to action
 We need support in dev ops, data engineering, front-end engineering, full stack engineering, design, user experience, and PR, just to name a few areas.